Sage-Bionetworks/portals/src/README.md

     ├── _overides.scss                      # contains main theme colors
     └── header.svg                          # OPTIONAL: File that will be used for background-img on home page header
 </pre>

+# Adding new components from SRC or the portal

+To expose a new component add an entry to the [portal-config.ts](./types/portal-config.ts), this tells the type system how to treat the component in the actual config.

+Note - if exposing a component from the portal side, you will need to make sure that the component is exported from [index.ts](./portal-components/index.ts).